isaccanedo/yunikorn-web/README.md

 Você também pode usar `ng generate directiva|pipe|service|class|guard|interface|enum|module`.

 ## Configurações de porta
-The default port used for the web server is port 9889 and is set in the `nginx/nginx.conf`.
+A porta padrão usada para o servidor web é a porta 9889 e é definida em `nginx/nginx.conf`.

 The port is also referenced in other scripts and configurations to this port also, if you change the port make sure that the other locations are updated:
 - Makefile